trichie/matts_wordle/readme.md

-# 11 lines of single-threaded Python code without any packages that solve Matt Parker's Wordle challenge in 11 seconds on a M1 Macbook Pro
+# 11 lines of single-threaded Python code without any packages that solve Matt Parker's Wordle challenge in 11 seconds

 (c) by Thomas Reichert